 EMS 110 - Emergency Medical Technician

 This course is designed for students to become an Emergency Medical Technician (EMT).
-The primary focus of the EMT is to provide basic emergency medical care and transportation for critical and emergent patients who access the emergency medical system.
-The course will teach the basic knowledge and skills necessary to provide patient care and transportation.
+The primary focus of the EMT is to provide basic emergency medical care, skills, and transportation for critical and emergent patients who access the emergency medical system.
 EMTs function as part of a comprehensive EMS response, under medical oversight.
 EMTs perform interventions with the basic equipment typically found on an ambulance.
 The EMT is a link from the scene to the emergency health care system.
+This course integrates knowledge of the EMS systems, safety/well being of the EMT, and medical, legal, and ethical issues, which is intended to improve the health of EMS personnel, patients, and the community.
 Successful completion of this course leads to eligibility to take New York State EMT Certification Exams.
-Seventy-two instruction hours, seventy-two laboratory hours.
-A minimum of 10 hours additional clinical (experiential) time is required outside the regular class hours.

 Course Learning Outcomes

 1.Demonstrate assessment methods for medical or traumatic emergency medical conditions using an integrated critical thinking and systematic assessment approach.

 2.Identify common medical terminology or abbreviations used in the prehospital care environment.